unknownpedestrian/SoundBridge/docs/user_guides/COMPLETE_USER_GUIDE.md

 ## Getting Started

 ### Prerequisites
-- SoundBridge must be added to your Discord server with appropriate permissions
+- BunBot must be added to your Discord server with appropriate permissions
 - You need to be in a voice channel to start streaming
 - Bot requires Voice Channel permissions